microsoft/ChakraCore-wiki/Software-Write-Barrier.md

 - You can also additionally add -KeepRecyclerTrackData, which saves more tracking info to help the debugging.
 But to be noticed both -VerifyBarrierBit and -RecyclerVerifyMark can report false positives.

-If would like to test this with windows, run "jenkens\buildone.cmd x64 debug swb" to build the bits.
+If would like to test this with windows, run "jenkins\buildone.cmd x64 debug swb" to build the bits.
 Build binaries will be under Build\VcBuild.SWB\.

 E.g.,